Bruno Premiani: Early life and career

-The son of a Slovenian Imperial Railway employee and an Italian mother, Bruno Premiani was born in Trieste, in what was then Austria-Hungary.
+Bruno Premiani was born in Trieste, in what was then Austria-Hungary.
 It became part of Italy by the time Premiani studied at the city's arts and crafts high school from 1921 to 1925.
 He became a political cartoonist in his maturity, and was expelled from the country for his anti-Benito Mussolini work.
-He emigrated to Argentina in 1930, but where he worked for the Agencia Wisner advertising agency and the daily newspaper Crítica, for which he did the 1932-1940 educational comic section "Seen and Heard".
+He emigrated to Argentina in 1930, where he worked for the Agencia Wisner advertising agency and the daily newspaper Crítica, for which he did the 1932–1940 educational comic section "Seen and Heard".
 Italy's Fascist government during this time kept track of Premiani's Critica work, and decreed he would be arrested if he returned to Italy.
 Premiani did return to attend his mother's funeral in 1950, years after the Fascist regime had toppled.

 Through the 1940s, Premiani drew for such Argentine publications as Léoplan and the children's magazine Billiken.
 In 1947, he began illustrating "Patoruzito Classics" comics-adaptations of literary works for comics artist Dante Quinterno's 1945 Patoruzito comic book.
 However, as he had with Mussolini, Premiani similarly ran afoul of Juan Perón.